 Academic progress, work experience and leadership are a focus in Year 11.
 In Year 12 the focus is academic achievement, leadership and preparing for life beyond school.

 Semester One examinations are held early in Term 2 for Year 11 and 12 students, Year 12 Mock Examinations are held in the last week of Term 3 and Year 11 Semester Two Examinations are held in Week 2 of Term 4.
 Year 11 students begin Year 12 Preparatory Courses in Week 3 of Term 4.

 An important feature in Year 11/12 is the Guest Speaker Programme.
 Each week our school invites a speaker to motivate, educate and inspire our students and prepare them for the challenges of a changing world.

 Year 11 and 12 students are closely monitored, supported and counselled throughout their senior years.

 The Year 11 Leadership process commences in Term 4 with a Year 11 Leadership Camp held at Rottnest Island in November.
 School Leaders are announced at Speech Night.

-The highlight for Year 12 students is their final day at school (Graduation Day), which is the first Thursday in Term 4.
+The highlight for Year 12 students is their final day at school (Graduation Day), which early in Term 4.
 The day begins with a Year 12 Breakfast at school and a tree planting ceremony where the Year 12’s present the school with a tree as a parting gift and thank you.
 In the evening there is a Graduation Service and Dinner.